-As women leaders, we can’t control all the criticism or judgement that we’re going to receive from others.
+As women leaders, we can’t control all the criticism or judgment that we’re going to receive from others.

 It doesn’t matter how big or small your vision is.
 The very nature of declaring that you stand for something, or that you’re making any kind of change, opens us up to feedback from others.